Shopify/erb_lint/README.md

 > [!TIP]
 > Creating an `.erb_lint.yml` config file is _not_ mandatory; **the tool works out of the box with default settings**.
 >
 >  Please note that the two config files referenced in the examples above and below _must_ exist, or you will get an error.
-(Of course, you can ommit the two config file references (i.e. the `better_html_config` key, and the `rubocop_config` section.)
+(Of course, you can omit the two config file references (i.e. the `better_html_config` key, and the `rubocop_config` section.)

 See below for linter-specific configuration options.